bchmsl/MidTerm_Weather/README.md

 Weather App

 This is a weather app.
-It shows forecast of upcoming 7 days including todays'.
+It shows forecast of upcoming 7 days including today's.
 It also has user authentification system.

 ## Features